keplerlab/genus/README.md

 1. In case fonts are not rendered properly in the browser, you might want to import the fonts in CSS.
 This can be done by:
     1. Adding Google fonts as per required like the following statement ```@import url('https://fonts.googleapis.com/css?family=Roboto:500,900|PT+Serif:400|Open+Sans:400');``` (this is for the fonts used in genus-test-cases.sketch sample file).
     1. Copying font files to a font folder and importing them can also make it work.
 1. In some rare cases font weight rendered by html and sketch could be different.
-In those cases you might want to check correct font weight from sketch file and plugin into css.
+In those cases you might want to check correct font weight from sketch file and edit those values into generated css.

 ## Development Guide